• About

 • Add the lemon juice and whisk to combine.

 • Pour the mixture into a medium sauce pan, and place over a medium low heat.
-Add the butter.
+Add the salt and butter.
 Whisk continuously to keep the mixture moving so your eggs don't scramble.

 • Cook the curd until thick and just beginning to bubble, or until an instant read thermometer reaches 170F.

-• Take the curd off of the heat and whisk in the butter.
-Strain the curd into a container and place a piece of plastic wrap directly on the surface of the curd to prevent a skin from forming.
+• Take the curd off of the heat and strain into a container using a fine mesh sieve and place a piece of plastic wrap directly on the surface of the curd to prevent a skin from forming.

 • Refrigerate curd for at least 2 hours or up to a week.